AditiDhumal2/chatbot/README.md

 ## 🔥 Features

-- 💬 Real-time chat interface
+- Responds to greetings like `hi`, `hello`
+- Answers small talk like `how are you?`, `who made you?`
-- 🤖 NLP processing using spaCy
+- Tells jokes using the `pyjokes` library
-- 🧠 Flask backend handles responses
-- 🎨 Stylish and responsive frontend using React
-- 🌈 Gradient background with glass-style chatbot box
+- Returns current time
+- Handles thank you, help, and goodbye messages
+- Includes fallback response for unknown inputs

 ---